-So how can you bridge the gap?
+So how can we bridge the gap?
 How can we build roadmaps that are flexible enough but still maintain their full integrity and relevance across all affected functions?
 How can you make roadmaps to believe in?

 Product Architecture Planning

-Traditional roadmaps are often built by a mix of features, functions, technical solutions and products laid out in a calendar view.
-Without any real concern about how these information items relate to one another in a deep and meaningful way.
+Traditional roadmaps are often built by a mix of features, functions, technical solutions, and products laid out in a calendar view.
+There is little understanding of how these information items relate to one another in a deep and meaningful way.

-When managing a product architecture you are in fact managing a set of information objects that are connected.
-There are product properties connected to modules, modules including module variants, product property goal values are connected to specific module variants, giving the entire information model meaning.
+When managing a product architecture, we are managing a set of connected information objects.
+Product properties are connected to modules, modules are comprised of module variants, and product property goal values are connected to specific module variants, giving the entire information model meaning.

-This means that the roadmap that lays out the future development of the product architecture must be structured in a similar way.
-In fact, one roadmap cannot capture all necessary aspects of the product architecture.
+This means that the roadmap that lays out the future development of the product architecture must be structured similarly.
+Simple roadmaps presented in a calendar view cannot capture all necessary aspects of the product architecture.
 Explore how this is done in PALMA.

 There are several roadmaps needed when managing a product architecture:

-To reach consensus around and plan for technology shifts and disruptive innovation A technology roadmap can be critical for creating a competitive advantage and ensuring the business's long-term survival of the business.
-It helps the company to reach consensus around and plan for technology shifts and disruptive innovation.
+A technology roadmap can be critical for creating a competitive advantage and ensuring the business's long-term survival.
+It helps the company to reach a consensus around and plan for technology shifts and disruptive innovation.

-When the module system starts to take form and module variants are specified, the work of planning the roadmap for the modules and their variants begins.
+When the module system starts to take form and module variants are specified, planning the roadmap for the modules and their variants begins.
 This brings clarity to when each module variant should be ready.

-For Supply and R&D this is information is crucial to allocate detailed design resources, find suppliers, and prepare the production for the coming products.
+For Supply and R&D, this information is crucial to allocate detailed design resources, develop suppliers, and prepare production.